dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered.md

 *Is-allowed-to-use*:
 - **VIRTUAL MACHINE** layer.

-This layer features the Springboot and NodeJS frameworks, purely for completion purposes, but this SAD's focus isn't the technology used.
+This layer features the Springboot and NodeJS frameworks, purely for completion purposes, but the technology used isn't the focus of this SAD.

 ### <span style="color:#0080ff">VIRTUAL MACHINE</span>
-This layer features the JVM (Java Virtual Machine), purely for completion purposes, but as mentioned before, this SAD's focus isn't the technology used.
+This layer features the JVM (Java Virtual Machine), purely for completion purposes, but as mentioned before, the technology used isn't the focus of this SAD.

 ## Rationale
 Considering quizzes-tutor was meant, from the beginning to be a web application, a layered architecture ended up being a constraint on the design of the system.
-This favored **modifiability** and **portability** even outside the scenarious highlighted in the [System Overview](system_overview.md).
-However, even though this layered view highlights Domain Distillation, and helps easily trace dependencies, a different kind of layered view is more suitable for rationalizing about the domain modeling decisions and responsabilities. - [Layered View II (Large Scale Structure - Responsability Layers)](module_view_layered_responsability.md).
+This favored **modifiability** and **portability** even outside the scenarios highlighted in the [System Overview](system_overview.md).
+This view highlights both Domain Distillation and the use of the Model-View-Controller tactic, and helps to easily trace dependencies.
+However, a different kind of layered view is more suitable for rationalizing about the domain modeling decisions and responsabilities - [Layered View II (Large Scale Structure - Responsability Layers)](module_view_layered_responsability.md).

 ## Related Views